albertattard/presentation-layered-jar/presentation/assets/demo/Demo 4 - Build Boot layered JAR, extract it and run extracted JAR.md

 # Demo 4

-Build layered JAR, extract it and run extracted JAR
+Build Boot layered JAR, extract it and run extracted JAR

 1. Go to example